 13. Q&A Contest

-Want to learn something about your customers while running a contest?
+Looking for creative Facebook giveaway ideas to boost engagement?
 Consider a Q&A format.
 Here, you can ask fans questions, and get answers.
 This can be extremely valuable, especially if you’re looking to improve or upgrade products, develop something that addresses customer pain points, or otherwise inform R&D. You can also run this kind of contest as a lead generation tool, as well: In this case, you ask people to fill out a form that puts them on your email list or something similar in exchange for a contest entry.

 14. Sweepstakes